-Your Spirit: The Way Into The Holiest
+Your Spirit: The Way into the Holiest

-We have traveled through the tabernacle, this triune building representing the triune nature of man.
+e have traveled through the tabernacle, this triune building representing the triune nature of man.
 We have likened the three areas of the tabernacle to the three areas of human personality: the outer court, the body; the Holy Place, the soul; and now the Holy of Holies, representing man's spirit.

-The Second Heir
+The Second Veil